eiffel-community/eiffel/eiffel-syntax-and-usage/compositions-and-validity-checking.md

 ### GAV vs event links
 Wherever feasible, the Eiffel framework promotes the usage of event references to link to other artifacts.
 It may seem like a reasonable option to use event links to declare dependencies, as well.

-The pragmatic reason for using GAVs in this particular case is version ranges: with event links there is no practical way of declaring ranges.
+The pragmatic reason for using GAVs (short for [groupId, artifactId and version](https://maven.apache.org/guides/mini/guide-naming-conventions.html)) in this particular case is version ranges: with event links there is no practical way of declaring ranges.

 There is also a conceptual reason why event links are not suitable, however.
 Event links are consistently used to reference historical engineering artifacts - things that have been created and exist.
 Dependency declarations - particularly dependencies on version ranges - are much more intangible in nature.
 They do not simply provide a description of something that ought to be present.
 For this reason they can not be used as trace links, and are unsuitable for event reference representation.